bryanhain97/bryanhain97/README.md

 - 👀  I’m interested in programming and computer hardware architecture.

-- 🌱  I’m currently focusing on web-development.
-I started learning how to code in September of 2020 and at the moment i'm working my way through the process of connecting the frontend with the backend.
-I want to launch a project-website when I got a good understanding of the core concepts of frontend- and backend development (Jan.2022).
+- 🌱  I’m currently focusing on web-development and building my personal portfolio page.
+(Feb.2022).

 - 💞️  I’m looking to collaborate on anything that helps me build my knowledge around web-development and would love to connect to people of this industry!